razorpay/i18nify/README.md

 # i18nify

 A one-stop solution built in javascript to provide internationalization support.
+This library contains various modules like phoneNumber, currency, date etc each dealing with certain functionalities that consumer can use to provide localisation support in the application.
+Each of these modules are discussed in great detail in the sections below

 ## Install